Generated pastoral New York trout stream scene representing the Battenkill River, not an exact location photo

 Schroon River, West Branch Ausable, or Delaware East Branch pages help when the Battenkill is too low, warm, or crowded.

-DEC lists special trout stream regulations for Batten Kill reaches.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+DEC lists special trout stream rules for Batten Kill reaches.
 Confirm the reach you plan to fish before choosing harvest, tackle, or season assumptions.

 Battenville gauge area